 prep time: 60 min

 This is the fun part, so you can do whatever you want.
 If you don’t have access to a farmer’s market that sells the pretty root veggies I used, you can use food coloring to paint jicama or kohlrabi or vegan cheese for the roof.
 Get creative!

 Mix blue spirulina into the cream cheese to make it pastel blue.
 This step is obviously optional.

 Peel the radishes if you don’t like the spicy outer layer.

-Slice some with the thin setting using a mandolin and slice some using the thick setting.
+Slice some of the radishes with the thin setting using a mandolin and slice some using the thick setting.
 The thin pieces will be the roof shingles.
 The thick slices will be for cutting out shapes with the cookie cutters.